 Gravity Forms also supports reCAPTCHA v3 but this requires you to install an add-on.

 So, is reCAPTCHA effective?
 Well, most of the time it is. reCAPTCHA is not perfect though and as bots become more sophisticated, new vulnerabilities are found and exploited.
 Furthermore, CAPTCHAs require users to perform annoying tasks, negatively impacting the user experience.
-If Gravity Forms reCATCHA is not stopping spam, try another solution from this list.
+This shouldn’t be your go-to anti-spam solution.

 Let’s face it, contact form spam is one of the most annoying things to deal with as a website owner.
 All websites are open to form spam, including WordPress websites running Gravity Forms.

-In this post, we showed you five ways to reduce (and hopefully prevent) Gravity Forms spam.
+In this post, we showed you 8 ways to eliminate Gravity Forms spam!
 Our favorite way to reduce form spam is by using the Gravity Forms Zero Spam plugin.
-This plugin runs in the background, without impacting the user experience.
-It’s simple, elegant, and free to use!
+This plugin runs in the background, without impacting the user experience; it’s simple, elegant, and free to use.

 Helpful tips right in your inbox.